Advent of Code 2015 - Day 12 - JSAbacusFramework.io

 Part 2

-As eluded to in part one, we are now required to instead of simply summing up all numbers present, we must apply some predicate logic.
-We are now asked ignore any object (and all of its children) which has any property with the value “red”.
+As alluded to in part one, we are now required to, instead of simply summing up all numbers present, apply some predicate logic.
+We are now asked to ignore any object (and all of its children) that has any property with the value “red”.

 const part2 = (input: string): number =>